ddesmond/deadline-container/README.md

 - Deadline Monitor WebUI App Backend - 1 container, standard Deadline Monitor Backend app setup
 - Deadline Worker - 1 container, launched from separate docker-compose.worker.yml file, standard Deadline Worker no gui setup

 ### How to run
 Clone the repo and download the Deadline installer from the official website.
 Place the installer in the install directory of the project.
-Edit the setup sh files to match your deadline version you are installing (TODO: add env var vor deadline versions).
+- Edit the setup sh files to match your deadline version you are installing (TODO: add env var vor deadline versions).

-Edit the install/connetion.ini file to match your MongoDB connection string.
+- Edit the install/connetion.ini file to match your MongoDB connection string.
-Edit the install/deadline.ini file to match your Deadline setup.
+- Edit the install/deadline.ini file to match your Deadline setup.

 Then run `docker-compose up` in the root directory of the project.
 After containers stabilize, open Deadline Monitor and disable Webservice password in the Repository settings for the web app services to work.

 You can disable parts you dont need in the docker-compose.yml file.
-Feel free to copy and or edit the compose file to fit your specific needs.
+Feel free to copy and/or edit the compose file to fit your specific needs.

 ### Notes
 It can take a while to launch all containers and services, so be patient.
 Depending on your host RAM and CPU, it can take up to 10 minutes to install repository files and start all services.